 When Simon Peter realized what had happened, he fell to his knees before Jesus and said, “Oh, sir, please leave us—I’m too much of a sinner for you to have around.”
 For he was awestruck by the size of their catch, as were the others with him, and his partners too—James and John, the sons of Zebedee.
 Jesus replied, “Don’t be afraid!
 From now on you’ll be fishing for the souls of men!”Luke 5:8-10 TLB

-Have you ever felt like you were too far gone to change?
+Have you ever felt like you couldn’t change?
 That’s how Peter felt when he first met Jesus.
-Jesus was trying to show him the purpose he was capable of having, but all Peter could see was all the ways he messed up and sinned.
-He thought he was too far gone to change, so he almost missed out on the great purpose God had for him.
+Jesus was trying to show him the purpose he was capable of having, but all Peter could see was how sinful he was.
+He almost missed out on the great purpose God had for him.

 I have often been in this same spot.
-God keeps trying to give me opportunities for growth, or show me the purpose I feel like I don’t have, but I’m too focused on all the ways I’ve messed up or haven’t changed that I don’t see it.
-This study is going to look at Peter and how despite his weaknesses and doubts, God was still able to help him become one of the greatest and most influential leaders of the world.
+God keeps trying to give me opportunities for growth, or show me the purpose I feel like I don’t have, but I get more focused on all the ways I’ve messed up than how God can help me change.
+This study is going to look at Peter and how despite his weaknesses, mistakes, and doubts, God was still able to help him become one of the greatest and most influential leaders of the world.

 From avoidant to aware